gortegasolis/geomattR/README.md

 ## Overview

+*Honestly, I use developing this package as a way to learn about spatial indices by decomposing their formulas and explaining to myself how they work while writing the documentation.*

 `geomattR` provides a comprehensive toolkit for calculating geometric and morphometric attributes of spatial polygons.
 It computes area, perimeter, compactness, elongation, orientation, fractal dimension, and various shape indices.

 This package is particularly useful for: - **Geospatial analysts** analyzing shape and size of geographic features - **Urban planners** characterizing building and neighborhood geometry - **Environmental scientists** studying habitat patch metrics - **Remote sensing practitioners** extracting morphological features from vector data - **Landscape ecologists** quantifying landscape structure - **Political scientists** examining electoral district shapes - **Epidemiologists** analyzing spatial spread patterns